Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 Step 5: Labor Gross Profit per Hour by Category

 In step five, we can look at the gross profit dollars per category.
-If you subtract the ELR from the technician pay rate, you get how much gross comes from every hour depending on the type of work that’s being done.
+If you subtract the ELR from the technician pay rate, you get how much gross comes from every hour depending on the type of work being done.

 Step 6: Labor Gross Profit Dollars